Why Spanish speakers in US are under fire

 Two high-profile incidents of Spanish speakers being challenged for not using English have raised familiar arguments over language and immigration in America.

-Ana Suda and Mimi Hernandez were queuing inside a petrol station in rural Montana when the Border Patrol agent demanded to see their identification.
+Ana Suda and Mimi Hernandez were queuing inside a petrol station in rural Montana when a Border Patrol agent demanded to see their identification.

 The two US citizens were told they had been stopped because they were speaking Spanish in a "predominantly English-speaking state".